Home

 Slack has packages for small to medium-sized companies.
 It also has a free plan for small teams willing to try Slack for an unlimited period of time.

-Slack is indeed cheaper than skype.
-It is cost-effective and appeals to the small business and medium-sized teams.
+Slack is indeed cheaper than Skype.
+It is cost-effective and appeals to small businesses and medium-sized teams.

 Skype is available for both Desktop and Mobile use.
-Supporting OS and devices of Skype includes:
+Supporting OS and devices of Skype include:

 Slack is available as a desktop app, mobile app, and web browser application as well.